 A look at the fabric construct of our Top Pick for breathability that allows ample air flow.

 Overall, if you're looking for a base layer that does a great job breathing, the Capilene Midweight Crew is our top recommendation.
 It's perfect for outdoor aerobic activity in cool to warm weather.

 Comfort & Fit

-Take the Patagonia Capilene Midweight Crew on your next vacation or mission to the mountains.
-It has great all-around use, ranging from cold morning runs to rafting down the Grand Canyon.
+Take the Capilene Midweight Crew on your next vacation or mission to the mountains.
+It can be used for a diversity of outdoor recreation, ranging from cold morning runs to rafting down the Grand Canyon.
 Because of its decent and fairly high scores over most categories, it is versatile and ready for anything that you throw at it.
 For ultra-cold weather, we would recommend the Patagonia Thermal Weight Hoody.
-This is a heavier and more versatile option suited for sub 0 degree F weather.
+This is a heavier and more versatile option suited for sub-zero temperatures.

 Taking a little afternoon jog with our Top Pick for Breathability, the Capilene Midweight Crew.

 The Capilene Midweight is a tried and tested piece that has seen multiple mountain summits, trail runs, and riverside views over the course of the last few years.
 It's a bomber shirt for a bomber price.
 While the REI Co-op Midweight Base Layer won our Best Buy award this year for its lower price ($50) and better performance, it's a highly valued piece that our testers continue to use and love.
 If you are in search of a less expensive (and high value) Merino wool layer, be sure to check out the WoolX Hannah for just $79.